Committees

 The committee is committed to its primary role of assisting the Board in achieving the Group’s strategic objectives whilst protecting stakeholder interests.

-The qualifications presented in the biographies of the members of the Committee can be found on pages 62-63 of our 2019 Annual Report and their respective contributions to the activities of the committee demonstrated that the committee as a whole has competence in oil and gas upstream and downstream operations, and that it also has the necessary levels of competence in accounting and auditing as well as recent and relevant financial experience.
+All members of the Audit Committee during 2024 were considered to be independent Non-Executive Directors.
+The qualifications presented in the biographies of the members of the Committee can be found on the ‘Board’ page, and their respective contributions to the activities of the Committee, demonstrate that the Committee has the necessary levels of competence in oil & gas upstream and downstream operations and in accounting and auditing, as well as recent and relevant financial experience.

 Key responsibilities

-- Review the Group’s annual and interim reports including financial statements, formal announcements of financial results and other related announcements;
+- Review the formal announcement of the financial results, investor presentations and any other related announcements;

-- Review the effectiveness of the Group’s internal control and risk management systems;
+- Review the effectiveness of any investigations or internal audits performed;

 - Monitor compliance with applicable regulatory and legal requirements and the Group’s Code of Conduct;